CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

-## Unmodified Swem's Course
+### Unmodified Swem's Course

-Even though Swem does not say to, you should continue to experiment work on shorter and even longer passages, in addition to the recommended 5-minute passages.
+Even though Swem does not say to, you should continue to experiment work on short fast and longer slow passages, in addition to the recommended 5-minute passages.

 Increasing your 1-minute speed will help if the speaker sometimes speaks faster and sometimes pauses.
 Two dictations with the same average speed can have very different top speeds.